Living the good life in a yurt

 Lisa Pugh and Marc Biddle, who switched from bricks and mortar to the Mongolian style tents three years ago, have the answer.

-They've turn a 12-acre section of Devon woodland into their permanent home, as well as a conservation and woodland business.
+They've turned a 12-acre section of Devon woodland into their permanent home, as well as a conservation and woodland business.

 Video Journalist: Jonathan Morris